Emergency medical services in Israel

-Emergency medical services in Israel are provided by the Magen David Adom (MDA) organization, supplemented by United Hatzalah, and in some places by the Palestinian Red Crescent Society.
-The phone number to call for an ambulance is 101 and for United Hatzalah is 1221.
+Emergency medical services in Israel are provided by the Magen David Adom (MDA) organizational.
+The Palestinian Red Crescent Society operates in parts of the occupied Palestinian territories.
+The phone number to call for an ambulance is 101.

 Organization

 Land Ambulance

 Magen David Adom is the nationally recognized EMS organization of the State of Israel.

 MDA consists of approx. 22,000 volunteers and 2550 employees, Paramedics and first responders.
 The organization operates 166 stations with a fleet of over 1000 ambulances.
 The majority of the fleet consists of Basic Life Support (BLS) ambulances.
 These are supplemented by Advanced Life Support (ALS) ambulances, mobile intensive care units (MICU) and a variety of first responders.
 In an unusual feature, armored ambulances are not uncommon nationwide.
 The system is highly dependent on volunteers, many of whom are from outside of Israel.
-As a recognized national aid society, according to the Geneva Conventions MDA may become an auxiliary arm of the Israeli Defence Force during wartime.
+As a recognized national aid society, according to the Geneva Conventions, MDA may become an auxiliary arm of the Israeli Defence Force during wartime.